-Coping Skills clinical trials at UC Health
+Coping Skills clinical trials at University of California Health

-1 research study open to eligible people
+2 research studies open to eligible people

 open to eligible people ages 8 years and up

 The goal of this study is to pilot an adapted family resilience program among families with a recent history of homelessness in Los Angeles County and to assess for feasibility and acceptability.
 The investigators have adapted a family resilience program called Families Overcoming Under Stress (FOCUS), a trauma-informed intervention designed for families experiencing trauma, parental substance use, and homelessness.
 Our primary hypothesis is that the adapted family resilience program will be feasible and acceptable to families with a recent history of homelessness.
 Families that are eligible to participate in the study will be assigned to the adapted family resilience intervention.
 The intervention program consists of around 8-10 modules lasting up to one hour each.
 The program provides psychoeducation and teaches resilience skills including communication, problem solving, goal setting, and how to deal with stress.
 Families will be asked to fill out 3 surveys (one at the beginning of the program, one at the end of the program, and at 6 months follow-up).
 Some families may also be asked to participate in a hour long interview after the completion of the program for feedback on the program.
 At this time, all assessments and intervention are being conducted remotely due to the pandemic.

 open to eligible people ages 3 years and up